connet-dev/connet/README.md

 store-dir = "path/to/control-store" # where does this control server persist runtime information, defaults to a /tmp subdirectory

-[control.client-ip-restriction] # defines restriction applicable for all client tokens, checked before checking the token allow-cidr = [] # set of networks in CIDR format, to allow client connetctions from deny-cidr = [] # set of networks in CIDR format, to deny client connetctions from
+[control.client-ip-restriction] # defines restriction applicable for all client tokens, checked before checking the token allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from

-[[control.client-token-ip-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidr = [] # set of networks in CIDR format, to allow client connetctions from deny-cidr = [] # set of networks in CIDR format, to deny client connetctions from
+[[control.client-token-ip-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from

-[control.relay-ip-restriction] # defines restriction applicable for all relay tokens, checked before checking the token allow-cidr = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidr = [] # set of networks in CIDR format, to deny relay connetctions from
+[control.relay-ip-restriction] # defines restriction applicable for all relay tokens, checked before checking the token allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from

-[[control.relay-token-ip-restriction]] # defines restriction per relay token, if specified must match the number of relay tokens allow-cidr = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidr = [] # set of networks in CIDR format, to deny relay connetctions from
+[[control.relay-token-ip-restriction]] # defines restriction per relay token, if specified must match the number of relay tokens allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from
 ```

 #### Relay server